DangerOnTheRanger/maniwani/README.md

 Installation
 ------------

+NOTE: If you build Maniwani with Docker, then it is recommended to use [docker-slim](https://github.com/docker-slim/docker-slim) on the resulting container image, which can net approximately a 5x decrease in image size.

 ### With Docker - standalone development image

 In this directory, run the following to build a development Docker image: